cap-js/docs/plugins/index.md

 [@cap-js/attachments](https://www.npmjs.com/package/@cap-js/attachments) {.subtitle}

-The Attachments plugin provides out-of-the box asset storage and handling by using a predefined `aspect` Attachments.
-It also provides a CAP-level, easy to use integration of the [SAP Object store](https://discovery-center.cloud.sap/serviceCatalog/object-store).
-You can extend the domain models like:
+The Attachments plugin provides out-of-the-box asset storage and handling.
+To use it, extend a domain model by using the predefined `aspect` called Attachments:

 ```cds
 extend my.Incidents with {